 The args Function and Invalid Unicode

 Note that std::env::args will panic if any argument contains invalid Unicode.
-If you need to accept arguments containing invalid Unicode, use std::env::args_os instead.
+If your program needs to accept arguments containing invalid Unicode, use std::env::args_os instead.
 That function returns OsString values instead of String values.
-We’ve chosen to use std::env::args here for simplicity because OsString values differ per-platform and are more complex to work with than String values.
+We’ve chosen to use std::env::args here for simplicity because OsString values differ per platform and are more complex to work with than String values.

 End box

-On the first line of main, we call env::args, and immediately use collect to turn the iterator into a vector containing all of the values produced by the iterator.
-The collect function can be used to create many kinds of collections, so we explicitly annotate the type of args to specify that we want a vector of strings.
-Though we very rarely need to annotate types in Rust, collect is one function you do often need to annotate because Rust isn’t able to infer what kind of collection you want.
+On the first line of main, we call env::args, and immediately use collect to turn the iterator into a vector containing all the values produced by the iterator.
+We can use the collect function to create many kinds of collections, so we explicitly annotate the type of args to specify that we want a vector of strings.
+Although we very rarely need to annotate types in Rust, collect is one function you do often need to annotate because Rust isn’t able to infer the kind of collection you want.

-Finally, we print out the vector with the debug formatter, :?.
-Let’s try running our code with no arguments, and then with two arguments:
+Finally, we print the vector using the debug formatter, :?.
+Let’s try running the code with no arguments, and then with two arguments:

 $ cargo run

+--snip--

 ["target/debug/minigrep"]